nicpitsch/test_BackToTheFeature/golden-rule-of-rebasing-in-git.md

 **The Golden Rule of Rebasing reads: “Never rebase while you’re on a public branch.”**

 You’re in fact, changing the commit history, which Doc taught us could have disastrous consequences.
 (Especially if you run into your future self.)

+## The Timeline
+I made a new repo in GitKraken, a cross-platform Git GUI, featuring some main plot points from Back to the Future.
+First, Marty is sent back to 1985.
+You’ll see I created a new timeline branch that has a couple of commits representing the events that follow.
+Then, I pushed the timeline branch up to GitHub.